NMDA POLICY STATEMENT ON MISUSE OF ANIMALS

 National Miniature Donkey Association

 Donkey ball is generally performed as a fund raiser in schools, mistakenly thought to be amusing entertainment.
 Oversized/overweight adults get on the backs of these small donkeys and attempt to play the game of basketball or baseball.
 This is cruel and dangerous for the donkeys and a very poor message to convey to the pupils who witness this obvious disregard for animals.

 No donkey/mule shall carry excessive weight in consideration of the size, age and physical condition of the animal and the following guidelines should be borne in mind:

-- Very large donkeys/mules (over 112 centimetres in height to shoulder) - weight limit of 76 kilos.
+- Very large donkeys/mules— Over 3.9" in height to shoulder and weight limit of 167 pounds

 From "The Professional Handbook of the Donkey" by Elisabeth Svendsen)

 Donkey roping is similar to team-roping steers.
 Donkeys are used over and over again for teams of ropers as "sport".
 The ropers consist of a "header" and a "heeler" which forms a team.
 The header ropes the head/neck of a donkey, the heeler then ropes the back legs of the donkey.
 Once stretched out tight, the stopwatch is stopped and time recorded.
 Donkeys are not built physically to withstand roping, unlike cattle.
 Donkeys will suffer the long-term effects - both mental and physical scars.
 Chasing, roping and jerking these gentle, terrified creatures to the ground in front of cheering crowds is morally reprehensible.